• Skip to primary navigation

 That was until the 1980s when the fifth taste came to the fore.

-The umami flavor became well-known as the fifth taste, creating a buzz in the culinary world.
+The umami flavor became well-known as the fifth taste, creating a buzz in the cooking world.

 Restaurants around the globe were trying to develop this flavor, which had already existed in Japan for decades.